 5. Be consistent

 Consistency is key when it comes to making a change to arthritis pain.
 Many times, I see people giving up too early, right before they were about to make a big break through.

 It is so incredibly important to find an exercise plan that you love as well as anti-inflammatory foods that you can easily add into your diet.
 Both of these can significantly reduce your bone on bone pain.

 An exercise plan can be the hardest to find because you may be unsure about which exercises are safe and which maybe to avoid.
-I have created a free 5 day arthritis friendly movement challenge that can help you find ways to stay active and move without flaring up your arthritis pain.
+It is imperative to figure out which movements your joints love and there is a lot of information out there!

-You want to make sure you give yourself at least 3 months of consistent effort to see results.
-Unfortunately results may not be immediate and you may experience a few obstacles along the way, but you can do this.
+When first starting exercise, there may be some level of discomfort as your joints get used to it.
+Results may not be immediate and you may experience a few obstacles along the way, but you can totally do this.

-Bone on bone arthritis pain does not need to be the end of life as you know it.
+Bone on bone arthritis pain does not need to be the end of your active life.
 You do not have to give up everything you love.
 You may need to temporarily modify or change some activities but don’t give up hope!

 There are ways you can reduce irritation in your joints.
 Please remember your x-rays aren’t everything and likely aren’t telling the whole story.

 Try these 5 tips above and start your arthritis adventure.
-If you would like to fast track your success and make sure you are following the right path, check out the Arthritis Adventure Blueprint below!
+If you would like to fast track your success and make sure you are following the right path, check out my signature online course, the Arthritis Adventure Blueprint below!

 The Arthritis Adventure Blueprint